r3bl-org/r3bl-open-core/tui/examples/demo/ex_pitch/slide6.md

 R3BL CMDR empowers developers to do all this in a **terminal**

+- RUN DOCS -
-4. RUN DOCS: Edit MD files & execute embedded code w/out browser
+Edit MD files & execute embedded code w/out browser

+- GIT FRONT END -
+Manage git workflow from directly in app

+- LOGGER -
-5. LOGGER: Analyze, format, search log files ergonomically
+Analyze, format, search log files ergonomically
-6. WORKFLOW AUTOMATION: Sync settings, backup keys, run scripts